matn7/CS-Notes/src/main/java/compact/README.md

     - This command is used to terminate a process.
     - It takes the process id as an argument.
     - It can be used to stop a running Java application.
+    - `kill` command flags:
+        - `-1` or `SIGHUP`: Sends a hangup signal to the process, which is often used to restart a process.
+        - `-2` or `SIGINT`: Sends an interrupt signal to the process, which is similar to pressing CTRL-C in a terminal.
+        - `-3` or `SIGQUIT`: Sends a quit signal to the process, which terminates the process and generates a core dump for debugging purposes.
+        - `-9` or `SIGKILL`: Sends a kill signal to the process, which terminates the process immediately without giving it a chance to clean up.
+        - `-15` or `SIGTERM`: Sends a terminate signal to the process, which gives the process an opportunity to clean up and exit gracefully.
 - `jps`:
     - This command is used to list the process ids of all Java processes running on the system.
     - It can be useful for quickly finding the process id of a specific Java application.